Reliability in Azure Virtual Machines

 Zone-down experience

-This section describes what to expect when virtual machine instances are configured with availability zone support and there's an outage in its availability zone.
+This section describes what to expect when VM instances are configured with availability zone support and there's an outage in their availability zones.

-• Detection and response: You're responsible for detecting and responding to zone failures that affect your virtual machines.
+• Detection and response: You're responsible for detecting and responding to zone failures that affect your VMs.

 • Notification: Use Azure Resource Health to detect zone failures and trigger failover processes.

-• Active requests: Any active requests or other work happening on the VM during the zone failure are likely to be terminated.
+• Active requests: Any active requests or other work that occurs on the VM during the zone failure are likely to be terminated.

 • Expected data loss: Zonal VM disks might be unavailable during a zone failure.

-If you use zone-redundant disks and your VM is affected by an outage, you can force detach your ZRS disks from the failed VM, allowing you to then attach the ZRS disks to another VM.
+If you use zone-redundant storage (ZRS) disks and an outage affects your VM, you can force detach your ZRS disks from the failed VM.
+This approach allows you to attach the ZRS disks to another VM.

 • Expected downtime: VMs remain down until the availability zone recovers.